 In turn, the team members should deliver within the agreed timeline.
 The development manager evaluates their performance regularly.
 They also assess if team members require additional training and anticipate problems as they arise.

-Software engineering managers commonly spend a lot of time managing people.
+Software engineering managers spend a lot of time managing people.
 This includes daily and weekly team meetings and regular 1-on-1 meetings.

 2. Hiring and Recruiting

 Along with managing the team, dev managers have to help recruit and hire the right team members.
 Hiring software developers is really challenging.
 It is hard to assess if developers are any good at what they do or not.